GMAT Verbal Reasoning Questions

 Out of all the verbal reasoning questions, many students are able to solve reading comprehension questions with ease.
 The basic criterion behind such questions is to test the candidate’s ability to understand a written passage and their analytical skills.
 To correctly solve such questions, you would be required to critically examine the relationship between words and draw inferences depending on the key points that you get.
 You need to get a hold of the logical structure to apprehend the main and supporting ideas behind the given passage.

-Skills Tested in the Verbal Reasoning
+What Skills are Tested in GMAT’s Verbal Reasoning?

 • Spotting Errors